H2CK/oidc/README.md

 Execute `make test` to run phpunit tests.

+### Manual testing of BackgroundJobs

+Execute  `php -dxdebug.remote_host=localhost:8080 -f cron.php`

+To run the job again if you have errors, however, you may have to remove it from the oc_jobs table and disable/reenable the app.

 ## TODOs / Ideas for extensions

 - Support other methods to transport client_credentials (in query / body)